 An optimized appraisal workflow will not only benefit the individual parties involved, but also the real estate industry as a whole.
 Once appraisal logistics are improved and technology is able to play a larger role in the appraisal process, a natural transition towards more tech-savvy forms of valuation will begin.
 The change will not be immediate, but gradual and strategic, and much of it can be facilitated by the optimization of the existing appraisal infrastructure.

 The future is exciting, but as we mentioned, it’s not an overnight fix.
+The juice is absolutely worth the squeeze, though, as we've seen lenders optimizing their appraisal process reduce their cost to originate — especially relevant when fears of margin compression dominate the market.
 To learn more about the current challenges facing valuation, the vision for the future, and how we can achieve it, read our white paper, The Path to Appraisal Modernization.

 Related blog posts